 If evacuating, leave everything and assist others to the assembly point if safe to do so.

-The Committee will manage liaison with emergency services.
+The subcommittee or ABCD Inc Committee will manage liaison with emergency services.

 Do not return to the market site until advised it is safe by emergency services